instadw/instadwell-blog/_posts/2025-10-28-what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.md

 ---
-title: "What is a PG in India?
-Paying Guest Accommodation Guide 2026 | Costs, Rules & Red Flags"
+title: "What is a PG (Paying Guest)?
+Complete 2026 Guide - Types, Rules, Coed PGs & How to Find One"
-description: "PG accommodation explained for 2026 - what's included, average rent by city (₹6,000–₹28,000), and how to spot fake listings before you pay a deposit, red flags, and FAQ's."
+description: "PG accommodation explained for 2026: types, rules, coed PGs, rental agreements, GST, and how to find verified PGs in India - with city-specific rent ranges and a pre-move-in checklist."
 image: /assets/images/what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india.webp
 layout: post
 permalink: /what-is-paying-guest-house-a-complete-guide-to-paying-guest-accommodation-in-india